natgo/wt-wiki-scraper/wikitext-transpiled/ground/B1%20bis.md

 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 In order to effectively use this tank's armour, there is a few things to consider.
 First of all, there are a lot of shot traps, the main ones being the turret ring and the hull gun mount, in order to minimize your enemies' chance to hit these weak spots, stay away from them.
 Second, even if your armour is very strong for the BR, do not completely rely on it by sitting around in an open field: you will eventually get hit where it hurts.
 The third thing to consider is your small and thick turret: hide that big clumsy hull behind a hill and pop out only your hard "head", take a shot, fall back, reload, repeat.
 If something goes wrong (i.e. getting shot in the turret ring), there is usually enough men left to take the job left by their dead "camarade".
 Do not bother getting spotted: it is your job to stay in the enemies' sights while your lighter teammates do what they ought to.
 In some situations, it can even be used as a breakthrough tank, rely on your own experience to guess when it is time to do so.

-This tank will get penetrated by some seemingly harmless vehicles, such as the [[M3 Stuart (Family)|Stuarts]] or even a [[Pz.II (Disambiguation)|Pz.II]].
+This tank will get penetrated by some seemingly harmless vehicles, such as the [[M3 Stuart (Family)|Stuarts]] or even a [[Pz.II (Family)|Pz.II]].
 Any tank with more than 55 mm penetration will be able to pierce your hull side at close range with minimal angle.
 Thus it is crucial to always angle the hull.

 When fighting the B1 bis, due to the extremely heavy frontal armour, one should try to use mobility to flank the B1.
 However, if that isn't possible, you'll want to try and hit the "mailslot" of the turret ring.
 It may be a tricky shot, but there's only ~40 mm of armour there.